Architecture, Building, Hospital, Clinic, Bag, Person, Medical Procedure, Operating Theatre, Accessories, Handbag

 Applicants need to demonstrate they meet the following knowledge, skills and experience:

-1. Completion of a doctoral qualification in a relevant field and extensive experience as an academic leader.
+1. Registration as a Midwife with AHPRA, completion of a doctoral qualification in Midwifery or related field and extensive experience as an academic leader.

-2. Experience of leadership at a School, Discipline or Program level.
+2. Experience of strategic and operational leadership (including workforce planning, program planning, resource management efficiency) at a School, Discipline or Program level, specifically in Midwifery.

-3. Involvement in the development of the Biomedical Science profession at a national and international level, and evidence of having made a clear and formative impact in one or more of the Biomedical Science sub-disciplines.
+3. Involvement in the development of the Midwifery profession at a national and international level, and evidence of having made a clear and formative impact in Midwifery.

-5. Quality academic leadership, for example through: effective mentoring to develop the research capability and capacity of individual and teams of Mid- and Early Career Researchers; substantial leadership contributions in the area of Biomedical Science that strengthen the University’s teaching programs, research capacity, capability and culture; and a consistent record of service on national discipline panels, such panels of experts and other assessment panels.
+5. Quality academic leadership, for example through: effective mentoring to develop the research capability and capacity of individual and teams of mid-career and early-career Researchers; substantial leadership contributions in Midwifery that strengthen the University’s teaching programs, research capacity, capability and culture; and a consistent record of service on national discipline panels, such panels of experts and other assessment panels.

 7. Strong leadership contributions and personal qualities that influence the development and maintenance of a positive academic environment which is conducive to high levels of engagement and standards of achievement for both staff and students.

-10. Formal external and/or internal recognition for excellence in learning and teaching and/or research
+11. Formal external and/or internal recognition for excellence in learning and teaching and/or research (Desirable)

 Recruitment process